 Tell Canada to End Its Shameful Seal Slaughter

-Baby seals stand no chance against club-wielding seal hunters – pups must look on as fellow seals are bludgeoned to death only to then meet the same bloody fate.
+Baby seals stand no chance against club-wielding sealers – pups must look on as fellow seals are bludgeoned to death only to then meet the same bloody fate.
 The commercial seal slaughter is an off-season profit venture for the fishing industry, and it accounts for less than 1 per cent of Newfoundland's economy.
-The seal slaughter is not a subsistence activity for native peoples – Inuit sealing accounts for only about 3 per cent of the annual slaughter.
+The seal slaughter is not a subsistence activity for native peoples – Inuit sealing accounts for only about 3 per cent of seals killed in Canada.

 The price of seal fur is plummeting as international outrage against the seal slaughter rises.
 The US, Russia (which previously imported 95 per cent of Canadian seal pelts) and the European Union have banned seal products, and world leaders such as US President Barack Obama and His Holiness The Dalai Lama have denounced the massacre.

 The annual seal slaughter will continue unless people like you speak out and take action to stop it, so please add your voice to the global outcry against Canada's shameful seal massacre.
 Please write to Canadian Prime Minister Stephen Harper and Canadian ambassadors around the world to demand that they end the massacre immediately.

 giving us your contact details, you're acknowledging that you've read and you

 Site Tools: Accessibility | Site Map | Subscribe to E-News | Copyright © .

 International Sites: | PETA Asia-Pacific | PETA Latino | Animal Rahat

 Navigation: Home | Features | Blog | Donate Now | Action Centre | The Issues | Media Centre | About PETA